Here’s a look at the North Atlantic Treaty Organization (NATO), headquartered in Brussels, Belgium.

 July 25, 1950 - First meeting of NATO Council Deputies in London.
 US Ambassador Charles M. Spofford is elected permanent chairman.

-December 19, 1950 - General Dwight Eisenhower is appointed the first supreme allied commander.
+December 19, 1950 - US General Dwight Eisenhower is appointed the first supreme allied commander.
 The position leads NATO’s military operations.

 March 12, 1952 - Lord Ismay is named the first secretary general of NATO and appointed vice chairman of the North Atlantic Council, which oversees NATO’s political decisions.